Made by Fan Fiction

 - Anti-Villain: Probably a factor that screws with Rei and the other Senshi.
 Unlike usual Sailor Moon villains, whose Chaos incarnations are truly evil, Lelouch/Zero is a Well-Intentioned Extremist who is fighting an even greater evil.

-- Big Bad: Original Character E.E. is this against the Scouts during the first two sections.
+- Big Bad: Original Character E.E. is this against the Scouts during the first sections and will be in the last.

 - Can't Catch Up: With the Knightmare Frames' No Sell against most of the Scouts' attacks, there is very little they could do on the battlefield and that regresses most of their time to just observation and high school drama.